cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 vertical stress due to topographic variation.
 Critical taper models for thrust or extensional wedges [e.g. Dahlen, 1990; Xiao et al. 1991] incorporate both variation in vertical stress due to changing elevation as well as a shear stress contributed by the slope of the wedge surface.
+Critical taper models also incorporate the idea that in a growing wedge, progressively increasing topographic stresses may eventually prevent continued slip on a given fault plane, and strain will instead be transferred to the toe of the thrust wedge where the stress state is more favorable.

 The contributions of variable topography to the full stress field (not simply the vertical stress) in the elastic upper crust has been studied on smaller